FrostBird347/Vestiges/host/GoogleForms.md

 # Google Form Layout

-The form must not require users to log in and needs to output the data to [google sheets](./GoogleSheets.md).
+The form must not require users to log in and needs to output the data to [Google Sheets](./GoogleSheets.md).

 All questions below should be set to required: